Detention centres in Libya

 Detention centres in Libya are criminal enterprises run by gangs of human traffickers and kidnappers for profit.
 Lawlessness in Libya has resulted in circumstances where criminals gangs abduct and detain people who are migrating to or through Libya.
 5,000 migrants are held in dozens of camps that are mostly located around Bani Walid.
 Detainees often suffer torture and may face execution if their family do not pay ransoms to the gangs.

 European governments who reject asylum seekers arriving by boat create circumstances where people are vulnerable to the activities of the gangs who run the detention centres.
 The detention centres have been publicly condemned by Pope Francis and Médecins Sans Frontières.
 Criticisms of the centres were contained in leaked documents from the German government.
 The United Nations Security Council called upon the Libyan authorities to close the centres in 2022.

 Background

+Libya as a destination and transit country for African migrants

+Libya, rich in natural resources—particularly oil—with one of the highest GDPs per capita on the continent and a low population density, became an attractive destination for migrants from sub-Saharan Africa during the 1990s.
+Immigration into the country was relatively easy for nationals from the Maghreb, the Mashriq, and sub-Saharan Africa, as they did not require a visa to enter.
+It is estimated that around 1.5 million migrants were present in Libya during the 2000s.

+Over the same decade, the country also became a major transit point toward Europe via the Central Mediterranean route.
+The 2011 Libyan revolution, the subsequent political chaos, and the explosion of migratory flows from Africa beginning in 2013 would later make the country the primary point of departure for migrants heading toward the Italian coast.